 We tend not to notice beak growth in a healthy, active, backyard chicken because birds maintain their length and shape by pecking the ground and wiping them on hard or abrasive surfaces such as rocks.
 Beak wiping serves several other functions as well, including keeping it clean and sharpening it for tasks requiring precision such as preening and picking up insects and small pieces of food.
 Chickens confined to a run should be provided with a hard object such as a rock or brick, for honing.
 Some beaks grow abnormally for a variety of reasons.
 These are commonly referred to as crooked, scissor or crossed beaks and a chicken with this condition ordinarily requires assistance maintaining its beak length and shape, as well as accommodations in eating and drinking.

 I prepare for emergencies in my flock by keeping a well stocked chicken first aid kit.
-For beak injuries, the following supplies are essential: canine nail clippers, a wound care rinse such as Vetericyn VF hydrogel, (a wound treatment and infection control spray) bloodstop powder, tweezers, a nail file, Superglue gel, cotton swabs, old towels and tea bags (or silk nail wraps for acrylic fingernails).
+For beak injuries, the following supplies are essential: canine nail clippers, a wound care rinse such as Vetericyn Plus Poultry Care Spray, (a wound treatment and infection control spray) bloodstop powder, tweezers, a nail file, Superglue gel, cotton swabs, old towels and tea bags (or silk nail wraps for acrylic fingernails).
 Having the proper supplies ready when a chicken is injured or sick allows me to focus on the chicken and their immediate needs instead of scrambling in a panic to acquire the essential items.